bsmith89/make-bml/README.md

 Notice that the indent is _not_ multiple spaces, but is instead a single tab character.
-This is the first gotcha in Makefiles.
+This is the first gotcha in makefiles.
 If the difference between spaces and a tab character isn't obvious in your editor of choice, try moving your cursor from one side of the tab to the other.
 It should _jump_ four or more spaces.